-Criminal History in relation to the offense level: According to the U.S. Federal Sentencing Guidelines, federal crimes can be classified in terms of 43 offense categories.
+Criminal History in relation to the offense level: According to the U.S. Federal Sentencing Guidelines, federal crimes can be classified into 43 offense categories.
 The offense level is matched up with the Criminal History Category (there are six different history categories) to determine sentencing.
 To find a recommended prison sentence, a judge simply cross-references the offense level with the Criminal History.

-There is federal case law which permits the sentencing judge in a federal case to go below the applicable guideline range.
-Our Los Angeles based federal criminal defense firm has the experience, expertise and abilities to reduce your sentence to the lowest possible in Los Angeles federal court and across the Nation.
+There is federal case law that permits the sentencing judge in a federal case to go below the applicable guideline range.
+Our Los Angeles-based federal criminal defense firm has the experience, expertise, and abilities to reduce your sentence to the lowest possible in Los Angeles federal court and across the Nation.

 Determining the level of offense:

-A base level offense is set by the United States Sentencing Commission to stress the seriousness of a crime.
-One of the highest levels of crimes is first degree murder, which has a base level of 43.
+A base-level offense is set by the United States Sentencing Commission to stress the seriousness of a crime.
+One of the highest levels of crime is first-degree murder, which has a base level of 43.
 One of the lowest levels of crimes is infringing on a copyright, which has a level of 9.

 The range of these numbers is calculated first, according to USSC.
 Then, other variables are accounted to lower or raise the number.
 For example, trespass has a base offense level of 4, while kidnapping has a base offense level of 32.

-These variables can be argued in your favor by a skilled federal criminal defense attorney that has handled federal cases in the jurisdiction your case is pending.
-We successful handled many cases in Los Angeles and elsewhere in the Nation over many years of federal criminal defense practice.
+These variables can be argued in your favor by a skilled federal criminal defense attorney who has handled federal cases in the jurisdiction your case is pending.
+We successfully handled many cases in Los Angeles and elsewhere in the Nation over many years of federal criminal defense practice.

 Mitigating Factors –